zMarch/Orc/README.md

 - getusers gets all users with a shell. ([Wiki](https://github.com/zMarch/Orc/wiki/getusers))

 - getuservices gets all processes running by users who don't have a shell.
 Useful. ([Wiki](https://github.com/zMarch/Orc/wiki/getuservices))

-- getgtfobins pulls down the list of current gtfobins and checks to see which are installed in your $PATH

 - memexec uses some janky perl (see https://magisterquis.github.io/2018/03/31/in-memory-only-elf-execution.html who I stole much of the basis of it for) to execute a binary in-memory.
 No arguments or anything yet, and only x64 supported. ([Wiki](https://github.com/zMarch/Orc/wiki/memexec))